sohin10/React--To-Do-List/README.md

 ## My components are split into 5 tasks

-OverallAppComponent - contains entirety of the app MainTaskTable - contains all task components EachTaskGroup - Each task is put into groups
+1.OverallAppComponent - contains entirety of the app 2.MainTaskTable - contains all task components
-DailyTask - Daily task information
+3.EachTaskGroup - Each task is put into groups 4.DailyTask - Daily task information
-UserTask - User duplicates main task group
-UserInput -  User inputs data and buttons
+5.UserTask - User duplicates main task group 6.UserInput -  User inputs data and buttons

 ### Arranging components into hierarchy: